 (v) a tablet device or unlocked cellular telephone that is equipped with applications that allow a user to transmit and receive messages.

-(a) At a minimum, applicants shall demonstrate that they:
+(a) At a minimum, an applicant shall demonstrate that the applicant:

 (B) hard of hearing; or

 (C) severely speech impaired;